dewey/feedbridge/README.md

 - `plugin`: The name of the plugin as returned by `String()`
 - `format`: The format the feed should be returned in, can be `rss`, `atom` or `json`.
 By default it's RSS.

+## Configuration and Operation

+The following environment variables are available, they all have sensible defaults and don't need to be set explicity.

+- `REFRESH_INTERVAL`: The interval in which feeds get rescraped in minutes (Default: 15)
+- `CACHE_EXPIRATION`: The expiration time of the cache in minutes (Default: 30)
+- `CACHE_EXPIRED_PURGE`: The interval at which the expired cache elements will be purged in minutes (Default: 60)

 ## Status

 This is a work in progress and pretty rough right now.
 The API might change and things get moved around.

-## Credits
+## Acknowledgements & Credits

-The Gopher was sourced from https://github.com/egonelbre/gophers, the RSS icon is coming from Wikipedia and was added by me.
+It's using the neat [gorilla/feeds](https://github.com/gorilla/feeds) library to generate standard conform Atom, RSS 2.0 and JSON Feeds.
+The Gopher was sourced from [github.com/egonelbre](https://github.com/egonelbre/gophers), the RSS icon is coming from Wikipedia and was added by me.
+Thanks!